On this page:

 Accumulated balances

-All credit surplus funds accumulated up until 2023 reconciliation will be quarantined from being withheld, but schools must spend all accumulated funds by the end of transition period (end of 2027 school year).
+All credit surplus funds accumulated up until 2023 reconciliation will be quarantined from being withheld.
+Schools must spend all accumulated funds by the end of transition period (end of 2027 school year).

-Any funds remaining from the accumulated balance after 2027 will be withheld by the department.
+Any funds remaining from the accumulated balance after 2027 will be withheld by the department for reinvestment in the government school system.

-This incentive only applies to very small and small schools (in line with Small Schools Base Funding which defines small schools as:
+This incentive only applies to specialist schools and small schools in line with Small Schools Base Funding which defines small schools as:

 - primary schools with less than 80.1 enrolments